 Kennethe Schwartz, 64, and Helene Stetch, 50, have each been charged with numerous counts of grand larceny and possession of stolen property, according to a New York Newsday report.
 Stetch was also charged with four counts of second-degree possession of a forged instrument, three counts of first-degree falsifying business records and one count of first-degree scheme to defraud.

-Prosecutors say that Schwartz's law firm represented sellers, buyers and lenders in the sale of five houses in the Queens area between 2008 and 2010. in each case, the seller was attempting to avoid foreclosure by selling the home in a short sale
+Prosecutors say that Schwartz's law firm represented sellers, buyers and lenders in the sale of five houses in the Queens area between 2008 and 2010. in each case, the seller was attempting to avoid foreclosure by selling the home in a short sale, according to Newsday.

 After the transactions, however, the sellers began to receive foreclosure notices on the homes and realized that the closings they believed to have been approved had never gone through, Newsday reported.